dpdk-vbng-cp/docker-compose-cp/README.md

 official documentation provided here:
 - https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html

-### Writing specific control plane configs

-To allow each control plane to connect to its target data plane deployment, you need to specify multiple environment specific values for each control plane you are deploying.
-Although multiple control planes can be deployed on the same host, each of them might need a different configuration.
-This repo contains two example files `cp1.yml` and `cp2.yml` in the `control-plane-configs` folder, that can be used to derive the configuration you need for your deployment.
-The name of the file will be used during the ansible-playbook run in the variable `cp_name` to identify which control plane should be deployed.

 ### Running the ansible playbook

 Before running the ansible playbook as described below, make sure you have the